jamestomasino/burrow/README.md

 ## Config

-`burrow` supports the following locations to define its configuration:
+The following locations are available for configuration:

 1) `$HOME/.config/burrow/config`
 2) `$HOME/.config/burrow`